Three Performances for Uptown 2013 to 2015

 Photos by Joanna Matuszak and Jamie Gannon

-The Queen of Luxuria was invited by curator Eden Unluata to create a performance for Bridgeview Bank for Open House Chicago.
-5 Artists/ 5 Stories in 2013.
+The Queen of Luxuria was invited by curator Eden Unluata to create three performances for Uptown from 2013 to 2015.
+The first performance was at Bridgeview Bank for Open House Chicago entitled 5 Artists/ 5 Stories (2013).
 It was supported by Uptown United to celebrate the unique architecture of the neighborhood.
-This interactive performance was created for members of the public passing through a bank.
-The Queen of Luxuria was accompanied by Meghan Moe Beitiks, Natalia Nicholson and Olive Stefanski as ‘Ladies of the Bank’.
-The Queen of Luxuria interviewed forty people over the two days and wrote each person a check evaluating the wealth each person should have received in their lifetime to date.
+This interactive performance was created for members of the public passing through the bank.
+The Queen of Luxuria was accompanied by the performers: Meghan Moe Beitiks, Natalia Nicholson and Olive Stefanski.
+The Queen of Luxuria interviewed forty people over the two days and wrote each person a check evaluating the wealth each person should have received in their lifetime due to pay inequity.
 For example, if a woman was being interviewed she calculated the number of working years and the discrepancy of how much a woman earns compared to her male counterparts.
 If a person revealed they were unhappy at work she gave them an extra $80,000 to take a year off and give someone the independence to do and create what they really wanted to do.
-If someone was unhappy in life she gave them an extra $20.000 to take a good holiday or treat themselves well every month.
-If a person earn under $80,000 she also made up the difference.
-The Queen of Luxuria has collated the data and will be releasing the statistics in a different art form.
+If a person earnt under $80,000 she also made up the difference.
+According to #queenofluxuria $80,000 should be the average wage in the USA if you factor in health insurance, education, the current cost of living etc. The Queen of Luxuria has collated the data from this performance.

-In 2014 Eden invited me to curate a piece for Buttercup Park.
-I was working on a project called City Alive with Dreams and was also touring a performance called Islands in the Sky which I performed at Ragdale and Wicker Park Art Fest.
-This piece was structured for more public interaction and was scored in three parts: A Dream Garden made out of public dreams written on the performer’s bodies; Dream poetry created out of the words of a Dream Mind poem written by Carron and transformed into music on the spot by Yuri Lane.
+In 2014 I was invited to create a public interactive performance for Buttercup Park.
+I was working on a project called City Alive with Dreams for the City of Chicago and was touring a dance and poetry performance called Islands in the Sky which I performed at Ragdale Foundation and Wicker Park Art Fest.
+This piece was structured on a three-part score: A Dream Garden; Dream poetry where the public was invited to create their own phrases and Dream Music where Yuri Lane transformed it into music on the spot.